Skip to content

 The DGS Framework provides Java developers with a programming model on top of Spring Boot to create GraphQL services.
 Netflix open-sourced the DGS framework in 2021, and has been the widely adopted GraphQL Java framework by many companies.

 Soon after we open-sourced the DGS framework, we learned about parallel efforts by the Spring team to develop a GraphQL framework for Spring Boot.
-The Spring GraphQL project was in the early stages at the time and provided a low-level of integration with graphql-java.
-Over the past year, however, Spring GraphQL has matured and is mostly at feature parity with the DGS Framework.
+The Spring for GraphQL project was in the early stages at the time and provided a low-level of integration with graphql-java.
+Over the past year, however, Spring for GraphQL has matured and is mostly at feature parity with the DGS Framework.
 We now have 2 competing frameworks that solve the same problems for our users.

-Today, new users must choose between the DGS Framework or Spring GraphQL, thus missing out on features available in one framework but not the other.
+Today, new users must choose between the DGS Framework or Spring for GraphQL, thus missing out on features available in one framework but not the other.
 This is not an ideal situation for the GraphQL Java community.

-For the maintainers of DGS and Spring GraphQL, it would be far more effective to collaborate on features and improvements instead of having to solve the same problem independently.
+For the maintainers of DGS and Spring for GraphQL, it would be far more effective to collaborate on features and improvements instead of having to solve the same problem independently.
 Finally, a unified community would provide us with better channels for feedback.

 Why not just EOL one of the frameworks?